qinguangjun/conversational-datasets/README.md

 ## Citations

-When using these datasets in your work, please cite:
+When using these datasets in your work, please cite our paper, [A Repository of Conversational Datasets](https://arxiv.org/abs/1904.06472):

 ```bibtex
 @Article{Henderson2019,